seohyeonlee2020/number_guessing_game/README_en.md

 ## Overview

-The **Number Guess Game** is a simple terminal-based game where players attempt to guess a secret number between 1 and 1000.
+This is a simple terminal-based game where players attempt to guess a secret number between 1 and 1000.
 Players can track their progress, including the number of games played and their best performance (fewest guesses).
 The game data is stored in a PostgreSQL database, allowing users to store their scores and track their history.

 ## Features